GoAwayNow/FO4-TWB-Conversions/README.md

 3. Build the outfits with Bodyslide

 ### Notes
 For now, this repository is rapidly changing.
 You could be updating these files daily.
+Some outfits with be subdivided to provide increased detail when morphed.